-©20 ©2016 Technology Business Management Council.
-All Rights Reserved.
-IT Service Management IT Service Management refers to the incident, problem and change management services necessary for IT to plan, deliver, operate and control the IT services offered to its customers.
+Category Name Description IT Service Management IT Service Management refers to the incident, problem and change management services necessary for IT to plan, deliver, operate and control the IT services offered to its customers.
 Software tools and services for assessing, recording and managing asset configurations, such as server settings or network router tables.

-Category Name Description Capacity Management Services which ensure that IT resources are right-sized to meet current and future business requirements in a cost-effective manner.
+Capacity Management Services which ensure that IT resources are right-sized to meet current and future business requirements in a cost-effective manner.
 Takes into account the expected demand from the business or consumer along with the availability and performance of existing capacity and projects future requirements.
 Capacity management occurs across data center, compute, storage, network and other IT resources.
-Monitoring Service to monitor resources and applications.
-Service that records API calls and delivers logs and insights.
+Event Management Services to monitor resources and applications.
+Services that records API calls and delivers logs and insights.
 Services that provide log data consolidation, reporting and analysis to enable IT administrators and security personnel to understand asset utilization, user logins, and information access.
+Scheduling Services involved in the execution of tasks required to operate an IT Service and are often automated using software tools that run batch or online tasks at specific times of the day, week, month or year.
 Support Application Support Application Support services provide the ongoing operational activities required to keep the application or service up and running, provide Tier 2 and Tier 3 technical support to more complex or difficulty user questions and requests.
 Application Support may also include minor development and validation of smaller application enhancements (e.g., minor changes, new reports).
 Central Print Central Print services provide high-volume and advanced printing for invoices, product literature or other complex documents for mass distribution.
 Additional post-print services may include folding, envelope stuffing, postage and bundling to expedite distribution.
-IT Training IT Training provides educational services to the company's users on how the access and effectively use the company's business application services, as well as common productivity software and tools.
+IT Training IT Training provides educational services to the organization's users on how the access and effectively use the organization's business application services, as well as common productivity software and tools.